chirakiru/lucy/README.md

 # Lucy

-Information and analysis platform of contaminants in the major cities.
+> Information and analysis platform of pollutants in the major cities.

 Platform  | Language     | DBMS
 ----------|--------------|-----
 Web - RoR | Ruby (2.1.1) | PostgreSQL

 ## Requirements